Thomson (unit): Definition

-where Da is the symbol for the unit dalton (also called the unified atomic mass unit, symbol u), and e is the elementary charge which is the unit of electric charge in the system of Hartree atomic units.
+where Da is the symbol for the unit dalton (also called the unified atomic mass unit, symbol u), and e is the elementary charge, which is the unit of electric charge in the system of atomic units.

 For example, the ion C7H72+ has a mass of 91 Da.
 Its charge number is +2, and hence its charge is 2e.
 The ion will be observed at 45.5 Th in a mass spectrum.

 The thomson allows for negative values for negatively charged ions.
 For example, the benzoate anion would be observed at −121 Th since the charge is −e.